 Giving yourself time and not feeling rushed is something we feel is quite important for you at a time like this.

 A celebrant is the person entrusted with bringing the story of your loved one out in all its richness.
-Your celebrant will meet with you in person prior to the service to help plan the Order of Service; who will speak, what they might like to say, what poems or passages will be read, and more.
+Your celebrant will meet with you prior to the service to help plan the Order of Service; who will speak, what they might like to say, what poems or passages will be read, and more.
 On the day, your celebrant ensures the smooth running of your service and supports your family every step of the way.

 Photo presentations allow for the sharing of rich and intimate moments with everyone gathered at the funeral or memorial service.
 Accompanying music allows you to share your loved one's favourite songs.
 We recommend that families include a wide variety of photos of all stages of your loved one’s life.